Cancel anytime

 Overview

-The Global X S&P Catholic Values Developed ex-U.S. ETF (CEFA) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the S&P Developed ex-U.S. Catholic Values Index.
-It focuses on international developed markets, excluding the U.S., and incorporates Catholic values screens in its selection process, generally avoiding companies involved in activities deemed inconsistent with Catholic teachings.
+The Global X S&P Catholic Values Developed ex-U.S. ETF (ticker: CATH) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the S&P Developed Ex-U.S. Catholic Values Index.
+The fund invests in a broad range of developed market equities outside the U.S. that align with Catholic values, as defined by the U.S. Conference of Catholic Bishops' investment restrictions.

 Reputation and Reliability